-Its Nanocovax vaccine is the first made-in-Vietnam COVID-19 vaccine to enter human trials.
-The company has partnered with the Vietnam Military Medical Academy to start recruiting volunteers participating in the first phase of the human trial, starting December 10.
+Health Minister Nguyen Thanh Long said Nanogen company will cooperate with the Vietnam Military Medical Academy to start recruiting volunteers to participate in the first phase of the human trial.
 The volunteers will be given the first test shots of the vaccine a week later, as reported by VNE.

 The second phase, which involves 400 volunteers, is expected to start three months after the first phase.

 |Vietnamese researchers at Vabiotech company working on COVID-19 vaccine (Photo: VNE)|

 |A researcher evaluating the effectiveness and stability of Vabiotech's COVID-19 vaccine (Photo: Ministry of Health)|

 The health ministry earlier has assessed Nanogen’s Covid-19 vaccine candidate among the most promising, having been successfully produced it on a laboratory scale and provoked immunogenicity during animal testing.